 Saying “thank you” on social media is easy and effective.
 It's important to not just thank Cuyahoga Arts & Culture as a funder, but explain how public dollars have helped you carry out your mission and serve your community.

-A Cleveland Leadership Center Facebook post tagging CAC.
+A Shaker Arts Council Facebook post tagging CAC.

 We’re proud to serve as your public funder for arts and culture.
 As partners, let’s express our gratitude to Cuyahoga County residents—the source and ultimate beneficiaries of public funds.
 Make sure residents know that your organization or project benefits from public funding, and that they’re invited to experience it.

-- Credit us: We expect that you’ll acknowledge CAC as often as appropriate.
+- Credit us: Your grant agreement requires you to acknowledge CAC as often as appropriate.
 Make a plan to effectively use our logo or credit line in print and digital materials, such as: Promotional materials; Advertising; Electronic communications; Event programs, program books, playbills or handouts; Media interviews/Verbal credit; Venue or exhibition signage; Annual reports and published documents; Educational materials; Benefit events and fundraising.

 Beachwood Historical Society thanked the residents of Cuyahoga County for the public support of their 2015 Arbor Day project by displaying the CAC logo on their mascot and displaying CAC yard signs and a banner at their venue.
 Their staff also arranged for CAC to address their local government about public funding for the arts.